6 simple tips to protect your business against fraud

 On the financial side, regular internal and external audits should be undertaken.
 Two signatures or authorisations should be required to sign off on payments from the business.

-Access to the firm’s bank accounts, online banking facilities and payment systems should be restricted to a limited number of people.
+The number of people with access to the firm’s bank accounts, online banking facilities and payment systems should be restricted.
 An authorisation or approval process should be put in place for all payments over a certain amount.

 4. Password protect devices

 Computers, company mobiles, phones and devices should all be password protected.
-All staff should be trained on how to create a secure password and a process should be put in place which means that all passwords are updated on a regular basis.
+All staff should be trained on how to create a secure password.
+A process should be put in place which means that all passwords are updated on a regular basis.

 5. Insurance policies

 Even if you implement these measures, your business could still be the victim of fraud or cyber crime.
-Make sure that you have appropriate insurance policies in place so that your business is protected against any losses incurred from crimes such as fraud.
+Make sure that you have appropriate insurance policies.
+This ensures that your business is protected against any losses incurred from crimes such as fraud.